How Long Do Hot Water Heaters Last on Average

 3. Strange Noises

-Unusual sounds like banging or popping from your water heater can suggest sediment buildup or other internal issues.
-These noises often serve as a warning that your unit needs attention.
+Unusual sounds like banging or popping can suggest sediment buildup or other internal issues, serving as a warning for necessary attention.

 4. Leaks or Moisture Around the Water Heater

-Visible moisture or leaks at the base of your water heater can indicate a failing tank.
-Promptly addressing these leaks is crucial to prevent water damage and mold growth.
+Visible moisture or leaks at the base indicate a failing tank.
+Promptly addressing these leaks prevents water damage and mold growth.

 5. Age of the Water Heater

-Understanding the age of your water heater is vital for assessing its remaining lifespan.
-Traditional water heaters typically last between 8 to 12 years, so if yours is approaching or exceeding this timeframe, it may be time to consider a replacement.
+Understanding your water heater’s age is crucial for assessing its remaining lifespan.
+Traditional units typically last between 8 to 12 years, so consider replacement if yours approaches or exceeds this timeframe.

 Regular Maintenance to Extend Lifespan